altocodenl/tagaway/readme.md

          - When account is created.
 Green snackbar "Your account has been created."

 - Pics
-   - Sidebar suggestion enable geo.
+   - Fix geotag icon on top bar.
-   - Untagged tagging: add "done tagging" button and warning if you leave selection or page.
+   - Untagged tagging: add "done tagging" button, "sticky untagged" pictures: remove on taking out untagged from query or querying another tag.

 - Create thumbnails for all sizes (t200 always, t900 if not small), to eliminate metadata unless downloading original picture.